 I started this effort by drawing up the mechanics of it all in CAD so I could match the throw of my actuator to the desired deflected angle of the flap, which I wanted to be about 60 degrees or so.
 It turns out that the pivot point for the actuator needed to be about 5.25" aft of the front edge of the flap.
 I made the flap as long as I could, with about an inch of clearance between it and the runway to handle gear deflection.
 You can see the "new x-member", a piece of 5/8" x 5/8" spruce that I epoxied into place between the floor and the bottom of the aft spar, which served as the main attachment point of the piano hinge.
 I couldn't use the existing one, because it wasn't really joined to the bottom of the spar, although I could argue that it certainly isn't going anywhere.

 Here's the flap itself, made entirely out of scrap material.
-The foam is 1/4" thick Last-o-foam, the outer layer of carbon fiber is some 5.85 ounce material left over from awing covering on N56ML, the plywood strip where the hinge will mount (top of photo) and at the center strip where the actuator will mount are from KR firewall leftover, and the tapered spruce trailing edge (at the bottom) is a strip sawed off the aft spar while contouring for the airfoil shape.
+The foam is 1/4" thick Last-o-Foam, the outer layer of carbon fiber is some 5.85 ounce material left over from a wing covering on N56ML, the plywood strip where the hinge will mount (top of photo) and at the center strip where the actuator will mount are left over from the KR firewall, and the tapered spruce trailing edge (at the bottom) is a strip sawed off the aft spar while contouring for the airfoil shape.

-This was a layout (not wet yet) of another layer of inner reinforcing carbon fiber.
+This was a layout (not wet yet) of another layer of carbon fiber.
 The triangular piece is a litterally a scrap, so I did what I could to reinforce the center section and spread the actuator's load.
 Hence the 45 degree angle of the weave.
 It also wraps around the other side.
-As yo ucan see by the epoxy on the scale, it was show time, at this point.
+As you can see by the epoxy on the scale, it was show time, at this point.